ccxt/ccxt/wiki/Manual.md

 ### Orders Cache

-Some exchanges support only `fetchOpenOrders` method which means you can't query `closed` and `canceled` orders.
+Some exchanges support only `fetchOpenOrders` method which means you can't query `closed` and `canceled` orders direct.
 For these exchanges, ccxt emulates `fetchOrder` and `fetchClosedOrders` methods.

 For the emulation to work `ccxt` tracks orders' statuses in its own order cache accessible through the `.orders` property.
 When you call order manipulation methods such as `create/cancel/editOrder` then order's status gets recorded into the cache.